Lightened-Up Lemon CakeRecipe posted in: Snack

 It might not have the same ring as some of your more traditional sweet treats, but this Lemon Cake has every bit as much decadent flavor.

 Featuring smart swaps like extra-virgin olive oil in place of butter and whole wheat flour in place of the white stuff, this lemon cake is a decadent dessert that’s also totally guilt-free.
 We love that the zesty lemon flavor is so strong and so tasty, you can enjoy this cake as a standalone treat.
 But, it also tastes great paired with fresh berries or a dab of plain Greek yogurt.

-Get healthy and delicious meals delivered directly to your home!
-Learn more about the South Beach Diet >
+Get delicious meals delivered directly to your home!
+Learn more about South Beach Diet >

 Phase: Weight Maintenance Phase

 - 1 Healthy Fat

 - 1/2 tsp. baking soda

 - 1 Tbsp. grated lemon zest

 - Heat oven to 350°F. Lightly coat an 8-inch springform pan with cooking spray.